All Episodes

 About the issues.

-What really caused the global financial armor getting?
+What really caused the global financial Armageddon?

-It wasn't Fanny May or Freddie Mac.
+It wasn't Sandy May or Freddie Mac.

-You and I can have a conversation about that later, right now we're talking about Paul Ryan.
+You and I can have a conversation about that later.

-What caused the global financial crash was the subprime mortgage program brought to you by Bill Clinton and Jimmy Carter and the Democrat Party forcing these evil banks to make loans to people.
+What caused the global financial crash was the subprime mortgage program brought to you by Bill Clinton and Jimmy Carter and the Democrat Party, forcing these evil banks to make loans to people.

 No, Joe, Joe, look.

-I have no nothing to gain by lying to you.
+Joe, Joe, what I just told you the truth, I have no, I have nothing to gain by lying to you.

 I'm trying to help you.